razzius/fish-functions/README.md

 git clone https://git.sr.ht/~razzi/fish-functions ~/.config/fish
 ```

-In previous versions, other fish config including abbrs were included as well.
+In previous versions, other fish config including abbrs and my `fish_prompt` function were included here as well.
-That changed much more frequently than the functions, so I split them out.

 Now they are at https://git.sr.ht/~razzi/.dotfiles (see that repository's README for installation instructions).

+Some abbrs are recommended below, which you can add to your personal configuration if you'd like.

 ## Contents